 Probate can be classified in two ways: Informal Probate and Formal Probate.
 During an informal probate proceeding, the personal representative specified in the will may pay any outstanding debts and inheritances without the court’s supervision.
 To start the informal probate process, you must prepare and file an application with the probate registrar, who will then either accept or deny your request.
 Informal probates could include a situation where there is a will or where there is no will.

 In the State of Minnesota, formal probate generally involves estates where a judge is required to make certain determinations.
 Similar to informal probate proceedings, formal probate matters can either be supervised or unsupervised by a Minnesota court.
 Certain circumstances sometimes dictate that a formal probate must occur, such as where there are disagreements amongst the heirs, where there is a missing heir, or where the original of a will cannot be found.

 Trusted and Compassionate Probate Guidance

-Since most people have never gone through the probate process, it is highly recommended that you consult an experienced probate lawyer before moving forward.
+Since most people have never gone through the probate process, it’s highly recommended that you consult an experienced probate attorney in Minneapolis before moving forward.
 At Waldron Law Offices, Ltd., we are here to support you during each stage of the probate process, and often for a flat fee.
 Whether you have recently lost a loved one and you need help navigating the probate process, or you want to put sound estate planning strategies in place so that you can avoid the probate process after you are gone, we will work carefully with you to help you achieve your goals.